-A clump of Japanese Knotweed was noted in the patch of rank grassland along the northern edge of the UAL/FAI Athletic Union Sports Ground and at one location within Dublin Airport .
-These were the only patches of this plant observed along the proposed pipeline corridor.
+A clump of Japanese Knotweed was noted in the patch of rank grassland along the northern edge of the UAL/FAI Athletic Union Sports Ground.
+This was the only patch of this plant observed along the proposed pipeline corridor.
 Japanese Knotweed is a non-native invasive plant species.
 It is listed on the 'most unwanted' list by Invasive Species Ireland; a joint project between the Northern Ireland Environment Agency and the NPWS.
 Japanese Knotweed is a threat in open and streamside areas.
 It can spread rapidly to form dense stands, excluding native vegetation and reducing species diversity.
 Once stands become established, they are extremely persistent and difficult to remove.
 This plant has the ability to grow through tarmac and concrete (in some cases within dwellings) and therefore must be cleared prior to construction works.